heyshatara/numpy-airbnb/README.md

 # Multiply the dollar column by the inflation percentage (1.00 + inflation)
 matrix[:, 1] + (1.00 + 0.11)
 ```
-- Round results down to the nearest two decimals using NumPy
+- The resulting prices results are too long and need to be shortened
 ```bash
 # Round down the new currency column to 2 decimals
 matrix[:, 1] = np.round(matrix[:, 1], 2)